templado/documentation/README.md

 dynamically.
 The options become almost limitless for you as you create more complex templates.
 The nesting and dynamic complexity is up to you and the requirements of your project.

-### The Other Special Attributes - Prefix, Resource and typeOf
+### The Other Special Attributes - Prefix, Resource and TypeOf

 As we mentioned in the beginning, Templado makes use of four RFDa recommended attributes.
 We covered the "property" attribute so what about these others.
 As should be clear, the "property" attribute gives Templado a context (scope)